 The levers you can pull

 Adding weight is the famous one, but it is only a sixth of the toolkit.
-Any of these increases the demand:
+Any of these increases the demand — you rarely push all of them at once, but knowing the full menu is what keeps you progressing when the barbell stops moving:

 Double progression: the simplest method

 Most people overthink this.
 Double progression handles it automatically: pick a rep range (say 8–12), and add reps each session until you can do the top of the range for all sets.
 Then add the smallest weight and drop back to the bottom of the range.
-Here is what four weeks of bench press looks like:
+Because muscle grows across a wide load range as long as effort stays high, [2] this simple loop keeps the stimulus climbing without any guesswork.
+Here is what four weeks of bench press looks like — the highlighted cells show the move you make each week:

 Autoregulation & deloads